pCloud/pcloud-sdk-php/README.md

 ## Initializing the SDK

+The SDK has several ways for authentication.
-The SDK uses an OAuth 2.0 access token to authorize requests to the pCloud API.
+The first way is OAuth 2.0 access token to authorize requests to the pCloud API.
 You can obtain a token using the SDK's authorization flow.
-To allow the SDK to do that, find `App Key`, `App secret` and `Redirect URIs` in your application configuration page and add them to `/example/app.info` file.
+To allow the SDK to do that, find `App Key`, `App secret` and `Redirect URIs`.
+Either create a file called app.info in the examples directory or run `create_app_info.php`

 ~~~~
 {